-Residence Halls are closed during the Thanksgiving, Winter, Spring, and Summer break periods.
-If the Student wishes to make arrangements for break housing (if offered), they must contact Residence Life at least one month in advance of the break period.
+Campus housing is closed during the Thanksgiving, Winter, Spring, and Summer break periods.
+If the Student wishes to make arrangements for break housing (if offered), they must request to stay through the designated means by the published deadline.
 Break Housing is not guaranteed, may carry additional fees, and may require temporary relocation.
 There is no Residence Hall access during any break period.

-Students in University houses and apartments are permitted to stay in their assigned residence during in-semester breaks (Thanksgiving & Spring).
-Fall residents registered for Spring semester who are in good academic standing and have no holds are permitted to stay in their assigned house or apartment during Winter break, although this may carry an additional charge.
-If a fall resident is not registered for spring semester for any reason, they are expected to vacate their residence and complete a checkout by housing closing in December or within 48 hours of the status change.
-Students will be asked to rsvp for break housing so that Residence Life can maintain an accurate roster of occupants in residence during the break period.
+Students in University houses and apartments are permitted to stay in their assigned residence during in-semester breaks (Thanksgiving) but are required to rsvp for break housing so that Residence Life can maintain an accurate roster of occupants in residence during the break period.